 Successfully balancing work and home each day in the life of a lawyer with children

-Support systems, healthy habits, flexible work (where attainable), and daily routines can turn an otherwise chaotic life into a fully functional one.
+Support systems, healthy habits, flexible work (where attainable), and daily routines can turn an otherwise stressful life into a fully functional one.
 Lawyers with kids have unique struggles, but neither your career nor parenting needs to suffer if managed well.

 The above-stated remedies are a great starting point for any lawyer looking to improve their work-life balance, but remember, everyone’s home and professional life is different.
 See what works for you, be willing to make adjustments when needed, and keep a close eye on the results.
 The most important thing you can do to ensure the best possible balance for you and your family is to simply be aware of it.